multimediaeval/multimediaeval.github.io/_editions/2021/tasks/emotionalmario.md

 The target group for this task is diverse and broad.
 It includes researchers and practitioners from game design and development, game studies, machine learning, and artificial intelligence, and interactive multimedia.
 We also encourage interdisciplinary research involving people from psychology, game studies, and the humanities discussing the interrelation of biometric data, facial expressions, and gameplay.
 In any case, regardless of the research background, the submission will help to have a basic understanding of how we can better understand the connection between gameplay and the reaction of the player.

 #### Data
-For the task, we provide Toadstool [4], a data set gathered from ten participants playing Super Mario Bros.
-For Toadstool, we gathered gameplay, video, and sensor data while people played Super Mario Bros.
-Data includes for instance heart rate, skin conductivity, videos of the players’ faces synchronized to the gameplay, but also the gameplay itself, demographics on the players and their scores and times spent in the game.
-Additionally, we  provide ground truth for special events within the gameplay for eight of the study participants.
-The remaining two will serve as data for the runs to be submitted.
+For the EmotionalMario challenge, we focus on the iconic Super Mario Bros. video game and provide a multimodal data set based on a Super Mario Bros. implementation for OpenAI Gym.
+The data set, called Toadstool [4], contains for a population of ten players their game input, demographics, biomedical sensory input from a medical-grade device (e.g., heart rate and skin conductivity) as well as videos of their faces while playing the game.
+The data set also contains he gameplay itself, demographics on the players and their scores and times spent in the game.he gameplay itself, demographics on the players and their scores and times spent in the game.

-#### Ground truth
+Additionally, we  provide ground truth for special events within the gameplay for eight of the study participants. <!-- # Please add a sentence here on how the ground truth was created.--> The remaining two will serve as data for the runs to be submitted.

 #### Evaluation methodology
 For the first part -- event detection -- we ask participants to identify events in the gameplay by investigating biometric data and videos of facial expressions.
 These events include player deaths, obtaining power-ups, and completing a level.
 Ground truth will be provided.